Art-Sells/Arells/Build-Notes.md

 ### Other Store
 - [BUY] becomes unavailable when clicked.
-- - Add Cash Register Modal "Purchasing Art...
+- - Add Cash Register Modal "Buying Art...
 Please Wait"
 - - Add Cash Register Modal "Canceled Purchase"
-- - Add Truck Modal "ART PURCHASED It'll take a few moments for it to be delivered to your store (Deliver Art).
+- - Add Truck Modal "PURCHASED AND READY TO DELIVER It'll take a few moments for your art to be delivered to your store (Deliver Art).

 #### LinkTree Links...
 ***Dynamic Metadata (for Profile/Assets), Static Metadata (for Non-Profile/Asset Pages)***